Sublime-IT/s3-resizer/README.md

-# Automatic S3 - Image Resizer
+# AWS - S3 Bucket - Image Optimizer

+This project aims to make it easy to setup an S3 bucket with automatic image optimization.
+This creates a bucket, where any images uploaded to it will automatically be converted to WEBP and resized to a bunch of various sizes.
+It also creates a cloudfront distribution, and sets up a cloudfront function to automatically resolve "?width=NNN" parameters to the correct image.
+This approach aims to pre-generate all sizes, and not do it *on-the-fly*.

+This means there is initially more compute and space required than doing it "on-the-fly", however; no users (even on low traffic pages) will experience longer loading times of images because they are always generated and ready to use.

-This project helps setting up the dependencies for automatically generating multiple image versions in S3.
-When new files are placed in your selected bucket, they will be generated to a set of sizes (specified by the project), a cloudfront function will ensure that parameters to the file such as (https://my.cloudfront.distro/image.png?width=500) will resolve into the correctly, already resized image.
+When new files are placed in your selected bucket, they will be generated to a set of sizes (specified by the project), a cloudfront function will ensure that parameters to the file such as (https://my.cloudfront.distro/image.png?width=500) will resolve into the resized image.

 If a width parameter is specified, but the size is not in the SIZES list then it will just default back to the standard image.